demisto/demisto-sdk/docs/development_guide.md

 All tests are run from the `tests` folder within the correlating command folder.
 They also run in the CircleCI build.
 Also make sure your methods work from the CLI by running `python demisto_sdk <your_method>` in your local environment.

+### How to run your unreleased demisto-sdk branch locally
+There are 2 options:
+1. Run `pip install -e .` in the terminal of your demisto-sdk repository.
+This will automatically sync your venev until deactivating it.
+1. Run `tox -e py37` in the terminal of your demisto-sdk repository.
+This will update the changes you have made in your branch unitl now.

+Now, Switch to your content repo and run commands from your unreleased demisto-sdk branch.

 ### How to run build using an unreleased demisto-sdk version
 Push your branch and create a PR in demisto-sdk repository.
 In your IDE go to content repository on a local branch.